Ciudad Juárez, Chihuahua & El Paso, Texas Border Crossing

 Crossing Details and Wait Times

-Southbound, you’ll reach Juárez’s INM office; U.S. citizens need a passport, while others may need a Mexican visa or Forma Migratoria Múltiple (FMM).
+Southbound, you’ll reach Juárez’s INM office; travelers need appropriate entry documents such as passport, visa, or Forma Migratoria Múltiple (FMM) as required.
 Northbound, CBP requires a passport or Global Entry card.
-Open 24/7, BOTA vehicle waits are 30–90 minutes, peaking at 2 hours during mornings (6–9 AM) or weekends.
-PDN pedestrian waits take 15–30 minutes.
-Check CBP’s Border Wait Times or Mexico’s border apps for updates.
+Open 24/7, BOTA vehicle waits vary 0-60 minutes recently (current lows around 2-55 min, averages 9-45 min), peaking up to 2 hours during busy mornings (6–9 AM) or weekends; PDN pedestrian waits take 2-30 minutes (current lows around 2-5 min).
+Check CBP’s Border Wait Times or Mexico’s border apps for real-time updates.
 SENTRI lanes at BOTA speed up crossings.

 Scam Warnings

-Scams thrive in busy Juárez, with “visa guides” charging $20–$50 for fake services.
-Bogus “immigration offices” may overcharge for FMM forms—use only INM/CBP channels and apply online.
+Scams remain common in busy Juárez, with “visa guides” charging $20–$50 for fake services.
+Bogus “immigration offices” may overcharge for FMM forms.
+Use only INM/CBP channels and apply online.
 Currency exchange scams near the bridges offer poor rates; carry USD/MXN cash or use El Paso ATMs.
-Pickpocketing risks soar during peak hours, so secure valuables.
-Avoid “expedited crossing” offers—they’re scams targeting travelers in crowded conditions.
+Pickpocketing risks increase during peak hours, so secure valuables.
+Avoid “expedited crossing” offers.
+They’re scams targeting travelers in crowded conditions.
+Recent traveler reports confirm these persist without major changes.

 Transportation Options